voborgus/lmru--tech/content/en/values/people.md

 ---

-### 5. Your job is safe, your role is not.
+### 5. We constantly develop our skills and can choose any direction.

-* We constantly develop our skills and can choose any direction.
+* Our job is safe, but role is not.
 * We can ask colleagues to be a mentor.

 #### Practices & rituals: